yarafe/Test/FortiNDR/README.md

 -Botnet and Vulnerability Detection: Identifies botnets, weak ciphers, and Indicators of Compromise (IOCs) within the network.

--Virtual Security Analyst™: Emulates the expertise of seasoned security analysts, providing insights into outbreaks, anomalies, and root causes of malware infections.
+-Virtual Security Analyst: Emulates the expertise of seasoned security analysts, providing insights into outbreaks, anomalies, and root causes of malware infections.

 ## FortiNDR Use Cases